Consumer behavior in marketing

 Hey, who am I to point the finger.
 Whatever floats your boat.

-The brand fan is a loyal subject.
-Give them a loyalty card and a monthly newsletter, and they’ll pledge their life to you.
+Brand fans are loyal customers.
+Customer retention is not an issue.
+Give them a loyalty card and a monthly newsletter, and they’ll pledge their life to you, and their wages

 A toughie for a marketer, this consumer religiously sticks to their list.
 Whether due to budget constraints or a disciplined mind, impulse buying isn’t part of their makeup.

-Buying decision behavior is broken down into four categories…
+Aspects of buyer behavior can be broken down into four categories…

 Complex buying behavior